 We are recommitted to new unit development after curtailing expansion from 2009 to 2011.
 We believe that a substantial development opportunity remains for our concepts in the U.S. and internationally, particularly given our revitalized concepts, improved margins, expanded affordability and broadened customer appeal.
 Resources in site selection, construction and design were added in 2010 and 2011 in order to increase the pace of new unit openings.
 We expect to open 30 company-owned and five joint venture units in 2012 and increase the pace of development thereafter.
-We believe we have the corporate infrastructure to support annual new unit growth of up to 5% of our company-owned restaurants, although there is no guarantee that we would be able to achieve or support such annual new unit growth.
+We believe we have the corporate infrastructure to support annual new unit growth of up to 5% of our company-owned restaurants.
 We are targeting a minimum of a 15% average pre-tax return on initial investment on our new domestic restaurants, although there is no guarantee that we will achieve this target.
 We expect that the mix of new units will be initially weighted approximately 75% to domestic opportunities, but will shift to a greater weight of international units as we continue to implement our international expansion plans.